 How to Explore Angkor Archaeological Park by Tuk Tuk (Remork)

 If you stay in the centre of Siem Reap you’ll probably do a lot of exploring in town on foot, though tuk tuks (or remorks/remorques, as they were called by the French) are terrific in the hottest part of the day and for heading out to dinner at night.
-A short tuk tuk ride costs US$1-1.50 around the old town and commercial centre, along Sivutha Boulevard.
+A short tuk tuk ride costs US$1-1.50 to the Old Market quarter and commercial centre along Sivutha Boulevard.
 Double that for longer rides from one end of town to the other, for example, if you’re staying in a hotel on the edge of town.

 Hotel staff can book tuk tuks for you, however, most will give you higher rates than these or they’ll quote the same rates but either way they’ll take a commission.
 We recommend that you negotiate directly with the tuk tuk driver yourself when you find one you like using our suggested fees.